-In FY 2012, the NRC also participated in several interagency meetings with USACE and other Federal partners because the U.S Army requested a re-evaluation of its program authority and the Federal approach for a long-term remedial action strategy.
-On August 10, 2012, a consensus was reached that USACE would remain the lead agency for the SLDA remediation project with on-site support from DOE and with the NRC remaining in its consulting role.
+On September 30, 2011, USACE ceased excavation activities because their contractor deviated from accepted field procedures.
+In August 2012, all exhumed material was safely shipped offsite.
+Based on several interagency meetings with USACE and other Federal partners, a consensus was reached that USACE would remain as the lead agency for the SLDA remediation project with on-site support from DOE, with the NRC remaining in its consulting role.